15 Early Signs Your Relationship Isn’t Going to Last

 Your partner can do no wrong

 The problem: You make a gesture—an unexpected gift, for example.
 Your partner perceives your generosity as the sign of a guilty conscience and accuses you of some sort of betrayal.
 Bregman points out that a partner who projects their own issues or insecurities onto you is unlikely to be a keeper.
 “It’s a sign this relationship doesn’t have a rosy future.”
-Here are the subtle signs you have a cheating spouse.

 Not in sync spiritually